andela/healthchecks-shockwave/README.md

 ## Contributions

 You have made it this far and you would love to contribute.
-Visit [https://docs.google.com/a/andela.com/document/d/1KIDJUDRgGQrDd-irwK_xjllIOCOvUjITJ1LmErv4kZg/edit?usp=sharing](this link) for guidelines on recommended best practices for this project
+Visit [this link](https://docs.google.com/a/andela.com/document/d/1KIDJUDRgGQrDd-irwK_xjllIOCOvUjITJ1LmErv4kZg/edit?usp=sharing) for guidelines on recommended best practices for this project